daniel-koehn/Differential-equations-earth-system/09_Navier_Stokes_2D/README.md

 macroscopic fluid flow properties, like density, flow velocities and viscosity.
 We solve the Boltzmann equation using the Lattice-Boltzmann method to model turbulent flow past a cylindrical obstacle.

+### [Lesson 4](http://nbviewer.ipython.org/urls/github.com/daniel-koehn/Differential-equations-earth-system/tree/master/09_Navier_Stokes_2D/04_2D_Euler_Kelvin_Helmholtz.ipynb): 2D Navier–Stokes - Kelvin-Helmholtz Instability

+In the last lecture of this chapter, we focus on gas flow in the earth atmosphere by solving the 2D Euler equations using the Finite-Volume Method.
+Specifically, we model the origin and evolution of the Kelvin-Helmholtz instability at an interface between areas with large density contrast and opposite wind directions.
+We also discuss the influence of model resolution on the development of small scale vorticities and the flow field.

 ## Copyright and License